brkumm/qMODES/README.md

     University of Hamburg
     nedjeljka dot zagar at uni-hamburg dot de

-    Valentino Neduhal
-    University of Hamburg
-    valentino dot neduhal at uni-hamburg dot de

 --------------------------- ACKNOWLEDGEMENTS --------------------------

-    Zagar Group and specifically, Nedjeljka Zagar and Valentino Neduhal
+    Zagar Group and specifically, Nedjeljka Zagar and Valentino Neduhal For help obtaining the MODES software data which served as input to our qMODES package, and help with understanding this data, and also for their feedback and insights during this research project.

-    ECMWF for producing and distributing the ERA reanalysis data sets.
+    ECMWF for producing and distributing the ERA5 reanalysis data sets.